 The results fundamentally challenge the way we think about calories, demonstrating that different workouts have different effects on the hormonal and physiological changes that take place in people’s bodies, even if they burn the same number of calories.

-Conducted by researcher Nigel Harris of Auckland University of Technology, the new study aimed to identify the underlying causes of clear differences in body fat reductions resulting from resistance training compared to more intense cardiovascular workouts, that an earlier study had shown.
+Conducted by Associate Professor Nigel Harris of Auckland University of Technology, the study aimed to identify the underlying causes of clear differences (shown in an earlier study) in body fat reductions resulting from resistance training compared to more intense cardiovascular workouts.

 By comparing the levels of Human Growth Hormone (HGH) present in subjects after they had completed resistance training and cardio cycling workouts, it was shown that HGH was 56 percent higher after resistance training.